 While I was traveling to Numfor island with a ferry boat, from the sea, I saw rows of wooden houses constructed along the beach up to a slope in the Dorey bay of Manokwari city.
 These type of wood construction is common in this region because wood is more durable in withstanding strong earthquake.
 Wooden houses of the Papuan tribes in coastal region are different from the ones that I usually see in the mountainous region of West Papua.
 Houses that are built near the sea often have pillars that stand from the bottom of the beach to two meters above the sea surface to allow for space for high tide.
 The wood that are used for the house pillars have been chosen from the species that will not easily rot when soaked in the salty water for longer time.

 In recent years, some Minahasan people from Woloan village migrated to Papua and introduced prefabricated wooden houses that can be dismantled from the place where it was first constructed and displayed and reassembled in a new place for the new owner of the house.
-Although timber as the construction material of the house is abundant in this city, the Minahasan type of the wooden houses cannot easily penetrate the local market that has already had its own indigenous model which is Rumah Kaki Seribu or "a thousand leg house" which is the typical wooden house from Arfak mountains
+Although timber as the construction material of the house is abundant in this city, the Minahasan type of the wooden houses cannot easily penetrate the local market that has already had its own indigenous model which is Rumah Kaki Seribu or "a thousand leg house" which is the typical wooden house from Arfak mountains.

 The wooden houses made by carpenters from Woloan who have now lived in Manokwari are more modern and fine in their fabrication.
 The carpenters use modern machine to make blocks and panels of wood that will form the house.